 Scientists at the Desert Research Institute in Reno are developing high tech methods to fight, manage and prevent wildfires.

-One of these new technologies is called virtual wildfire simulator Vfire.
+One of their new tools is a virtual wildfire simulator called Vfire.
 It requires me to don a pair of LCD glasses, a special kind of 3D glasses.
-I’m in a room with screens all around me, above me, and below me.
-With the glasses I see Kyle Canyon outside Las Vegas.
+I’m in a room with screens all around me, even above and below me.
+With the glasses on I can see Kyle Canyon outside Las Vegas.
 It’s a box canyon with one entrance and exit.
 And I’m a virtual firefighter.

 “You’ll notice that that fire is spreading over the hill at us,” says Matt Sgambati, a high performance computing digitalization systems analyst.
 “The smoke is coming at us, pretty soon we won’t be able to see what’s going on."